dtillery/recyoself/README.md

 Completely drop the database and all contents.
 This will ask for y/n confirmation before commencing.

+### `check-for-updated-data`
+Downloads most current RIDB csv data and does a checksum (sha256) comparison for relevant entities against the previously loaded data.
+This will (hopefully) let you know if there is updated data that needs to be loaded.

 ### `load-divisions PERMIT_ID`
 Retrieve and persist all divisions for a given Permit (aka a Facility) based on the Rec.gov ID (**not** the internal DB id).
 This is only to save general information about each division,